MCamner/Design-Prototype/tools/mqmirror/README.md

 GUI actions → terminal command equivalents.

-A macOS prototype that helps translate common GUI actions into matching terminal commands.
+A macOS command-line prototype that helps translate common GUI actions into matching terminal commands.

 ---

 ## Concept

-MQ Mirror is a small command-line companion for macOS.
+MQ Mirror answers a simple question:

-It helps answer:

-> “If I do this in the GUI, what is the equivalent terminal command?”
+> If I do this in the GUI, what is the equivalent terminal command?

 It combines:

 - a GUI-to-CLI command library
 - safe copy/run helpers
 - frontmost app/window inspection
-- watch mode for app/window context changes
+- compact watch mode for context changes
+- runtime checks for local dependencies

 ---

 ## Run

+Use the wrapper:

 ```bash
 tools/mqmirror/mqmirror list